 The recent advances in information technology are becoming central to the process of socio-economic development.
-Information technology offers new ways exchanging information, of and transacting business, changes the nature of the financial and other service sectors and provides efficient means of using the human and institutional capabilities of countries in both the public and private sectors.
-The world is rapidly moving knowledge-based economic towards structure sand information societies. which comprise networks of individuals, firms and countries that are linked electronically and in interdependent relationships.
+Information technology offers new ways of exchanging information, and transacting business, changes the nature of the financial and other service sectors and provides efficient means of using the human and institutional capabilities of countries in both the public and private sectors.
+The world is rapidly moving knowledge-based towards economic structure sand information societies, which comprise networks of individuals, firms and countries that are linked electronically and in interdependent relationships.